MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/ignore.md

+---
+description: Reference for the git ignore file
+---
 # Ignore
-> Reference for the git ignore file

 ## JavaScript